-This section provides an overview of our executive compensation programs, including a narrative description of the material factors necessary to understand the information disclosed in the summary compensation table below, and in conjunction with our financial statements and related notes appearing elsewhere in this prospectus.
-In general, compensation information included in the following discussion is presented in actual dollar amounts.
+This section provides an overview of our executive compensation programs, including a narrative description of the material factors necessary to understand the information disclosed in the summary compensation table below, and in conjunction with our financial statements and related notes appearing elsewhere in this Annual Report on Form 10-K. In general, compensation information included in the following discussion is presented in actual dollar amounts.